 The professional who is a member of a European Union (EU) state or a state party to the Agreement on the European Economic Area (EEA) may work in France, on a temporary and casual basis, as a hairdresser on the condition that he is legally established in one of these states to carry out this activity.

 If neither the activity nor the training conducting it is regulated in the State of the Establishment, the person concerned must also prove that he or she has worked as a hairdresser in the salon in the state where he is established for at least the equivalent of two years full-time during the of the last ten years before the performance he wants to perform in France.

 The professional wishing to practice on an ad hoc and occasional basis in France is exempt from the registration requirement in the trades directory or in the register of companies.
 Therefore, it is also exempt from attending the installation preparation course (SPI).

-To go further Article 3-1 of Law 46-1173 of May 23, 1946 regulating the conditions of access to the profession of hairdresser.
+For further information: Article 3-1 of Law 46-1173 of May 23, 1946 regulating the conditions of access to the profession of hairdresser.

 In order to carry out a permanent salon in France, the professional who is a national of the EU or the EEA must meet one of the following conditions: